-This question is what I’ve been struggling with since I’ve become a blogger.
+Knowing what to blog about is a question I’ve been struggling with since I became a blogger.
 I had a blog for many years that was about my life, boat restoration, my tendency to be a freak magnet in public.
 This gave me tens of readers.
-About a year ago I started blogging again to support the release of my novel, though I struggled with where to start.
-I didn’t want to be too open but I also didn’t want to come off as a cold fish who only wants to sell books.
-In this blog post I will discuss how I arrived at what to blog about.
+Recently, I started blogging again to support the release of my novel, though I struggled with where to start.

 Blogging is different for a fiction writer than it is for non-fiction.
 The authors of non-fiction can build their platform on their area of specialty and then blog about that to promote themselves as the expert in that field.
 Fiction writers, to put it bluntly, simply make up a story and tell it.
 And while we can argue that a fiction author can simply fashion blog posts out of short stories, this is unsustainable for blogging at a frequency that the market demands.
 Never mind the creative demands of trying to come up with an original short story once per week!